Frequently asked questions

 Most frequent questions and answers

-Over the past six years, cybersecurity jobs have increased by 94%.
-If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
-There are many jobs in cybersecurity that can offer career growth opportunities.
+In the last six years, cybersecurity jobs have seen a 94% increase.
+If you’re looking for a career in cybersecurity, now is the right time.
+Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
 Cyberseek says there are almost 500k job openings.
 Over 6,000 job openings are available in Tampa/ St.Petersburg/ Clearwater, for instance.
-These numbers indicate that cybersecurity professionals must always be in demand.
+This means that cybersecurity professionals should always be in demand.

 A certification shows that you are able to demonstrate the skills employers require.
-There is also a legal requirement (see above).
-All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
-Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.
+The law also requires you to have the right certification (see above).
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training. only 10% said a bachelor’s degree and 5% said a master’s degree.

 Can I really finish the training in 5 weeks?